zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

     ![](./images/populate-points.png " ")

-4. Then divide the table into trainer and test data set, to run or build our model on training data and then test model on tesing data.
+4. Then divide the table into trainer and test data set, to run or build our model on training data and then test model on testing data.

     ![](./images/train-test-data.png " ")

-5. We will be converting the description column from varchar2 to clob object by adding a new column, setting the previous description column to a new coloumn and then dropping the column.
-This is to use in Oracle text minning.
+5. We will be converting the description column from varchar2 to clob object by adding a new column, setting the previous description column to a new column and then dropping the old column.
+This is for use in Oracle text mining.

     ![](./images/description-to-clob.png " ")